ordina-jworks/ordina-jworks.github.io/_posts/2019-09-12-API-first-development-with-OpenAPI-or-Swagger.md

   <img src="/img/2019-09-12-API-first-development-with-OpenAPI-or-Swagger/generate-dtos-in-package-with-beanvalidation.png" width="100%" height="100%">
 </div>

 ### Bean Validation
-> Keep your generated class files in sync with the requirements from the API specs by setting the useBeanValidation option to true.
+> Keep your generated class files in sync with the requirements of the API specs by setting the useBeanValidation option to true.

 In the last example I also specified a property `useBeanValidation=true`.
 Requirements specified in the API documentation like a required field are now translated to the code.